clearhaus/gateway-api-docs/source/index.html.md

     predetermined, regular intervals; e.g. a car sharing subscription billed weekly but only for weeks when the service is used.

-The amount may vary among transactions in a series, but may not exceed the authentication amount of the first-in-series authorization.
 There may be an agreed end of the series.

 ### Repeatedly reserve money